An interview with Laura, our Camp Director, with advice for parents of first time campers.

 Secondly, I think looking at yours and your child’s goals for camp is important, do you want them to learn a language, make new friends, come out of their shell or improve their fitness?
 Everyone has different goals but by identifying your own, you will have a clearer direction in what you are looking for in a camp.
 For instance, we have previously welcomed children who have been very shy and struggling to make friends at a new school, and parents have chosen us for our small size and strong sense of community and attention.”

-Do you recommend a small camp for a child’s first experience?
+Do you recommend a small camp for first time camper?

-“We strongly believe that our small size does make us an ideal camp for children, both their first year and many years afterwards!
+“We strongly believe that our small size does make us an ideal camp for children, both first time campers and experienced campers!
 Sometimes in a large class at school or a large group at camp, kids can get a little “lost” in the background.
 Attending a small camp can really help children to discover their inner confidence and abilities.
 During activities, staff are able to give individual attention to each child by setting realistic challenges with a sense of reward at the end, and each child can come away thinking “I can do this” which leads to pride and the determination to continue developing.”

 What are the key things to look for during the booking process with a camp?